 Address: Aarschotsesteenweg 20

-Leuven is a home to the World’s largest brewery!
-If you’re a beer lover than this is definitely a place to go.
+Leuven is home to the World’s largest brewery!
+If you’re a beer lover then this is definitely a place to go.
 They have guided tours in English each Saturday and Sunday at 3 PM.

 Where to buy souvenirs?